 House Insulation: R Values Explained

 Advertised insulation R values stamped on insulation products come from lab analyzed samples, with these numbers generated in a way that measures conductive heat transfer only.
 In practice, this means that insulation samples are sealed in a box that eliminates all outside air movement through and around the insulation while the rate of heat transfer is measured.
 Fair enough.
 Trouble is, real-world house frames and attics never completely eliminate air movement.
 Not even close.
-This accounts for a large part of the differences discovered in the Brock University study.
+This accounts for a large part of the differences discovered in the Brock University study, and all that ice that Pete sees on the inside face of insulated walls in Canada.

 The effectiveness of air-permeable insulations, in particular, are vulnerable to wide variations because air can and does move through them in real world conditions.
 By “air-permeable”, I mean insulation products that air can move through freely.
 When this kind of air movement happens, it allows convective energy transfer to happen in addition to conductive transfer.
 Air-impermeable insulations, by contrast, are more or less impervious to air movement, so the conductive energy transfer measured in the lab is all there ever is.
 Convective energy transfer doesn’t happen to any significant extent with closed-cell spray foams and rigid polystyrene foams, for instance, so lab numbers for these materials are the same as field results.